BBmm: Beta-binomial mixed-effects model

 nDim

-number of dimensions/dependent outcome variables involved in the multidimensional analysis. nDim=1 by default.
+number of response outcome variables involved in the multidimensional analysis. nDim=1 by default.

 Details

-BBmm function performs beta-binomial mixed effects models.
-It extends the beta-binomial logistic regression to the inclusion of random effects in the linear predictor of the model.
-The model is defined as, conditional on some gaussian random effects u the response variable y follows a beta-binomial distribution of parameters m, p and φ,
+BBmm function performs beta-binomial mixed-effects regression models.
+It extends the beta-binomial regression model including gaussian random effects in the linear predictor.
+The model is defined as, conditional on some gaussian random effects u, the response variable y follows a beta-binomial distribution with parameters m, p and \phi,

 The previous formula do not have a closed form and numerical methods are needed for the estimation precedure.
-Two approches are available in the function in order to perform the fixed and random effects estimation: (i) A special case of a Newton-Raphson algorithm developed for beta-binomial mixed-effects model estimations, and (ii) the general Newton-Raphson algorithm available in R-package rootSolve.
+Two approches are available in the function in order to perform the fixed and random effects estimation: (i) A special case of the Delta algorithm developed for beta-binomial mixed-effects model estimations, and (ii) the general Newton-Raphson algorithm available in R-package rootSolve.

-On the other hand, the estimation of dispersion parameters by the h-likelihood can be bias due to the estimation of the regression parameters.
-Consequenlty, a penalization of the h-likelihood must be performed to get an unbiased profile h-likelihood of the dispersion parameters.
+On the other hand, the estimation of dispersion parameters by the h-likelihood can be bias due to the previous estimation of the regression parameters.
+Consequenlty, a penalization of the h-likelihood must be performed to get unbiased estimations of the dispersion parameters.
 Lee and Nelder (1996) proposed the adjusted profile h-likelihood, where the following penalization is applied,

-where H is the Hessian matrix of the model, and the terms β and u involved in the previous formula are replaced by their estimates.
+being H the Hessian matrix of the model, replacing the terms \beta and u involved in the previous formula with their estimates.

-The method iterates between both estimation processes until convergence is reached.
+The method iterates between both estimation processes until convergence is reached based on the pre-established tolerance of the linear predictor.

 Value